sdxic/epic-netapp-pub/README.md

     * In the AWX GUI navigate to `Resources -> Templates.
     * Click on the rocket ship (Launch Template) under actions for the Prd Backup template.<br>![](images/lab5_step1a.png)
     * Wait for the job to compelete, if needed, select Reload output<br>![](images/lab3_step1b.png)
-4. Within the AWX interface we will need to create a new Template to refreshed the cloned LUNS presented to RPT from the latest PRD snapshot backups.
+4. Within the AWX interface we will need to create a new template to refresh the cloned LUNS presented to RPT from the latest PRD snapshot backups.
     * In the AWX GUI navigate to `Resources -> Templates -> Add -> Add job template.
     * In the Create New Job Template window enter the following information
     * Name - 'Rpt Refresh'